This is the best phone you can’t buy

 The Xiaomi Mi 6 is one of the best Android phones around.

-I love the Mi 6 for what it is -- an amazing device with the same speedy processor as the Samsung Galaxy S8 ($776.99 at Amazon.com) and a beautiful design that stands out on its own.
-It also comes with dual-cameras, and takes portrait pictures like the Apple iPhone 7 Plus ($889.99 at Amazon Marketplace) and now, the OnePlus 5.
+I love the Mi 6 for what it is -- an amazing device with the same speedy processor as the Samsung Galaxy S8 and a beautiful design that stands out on its own.
+It also comes with dual-cameras, and takes portrait pictures like the Apple iPhone 7 Plus (£719.00 at Apple) and now, the OnePlus 5.
 You get Android goodness with some Apple-like features.
 And it costs a lot less than your typical flagship phone.
 What's not to like?

 Well, how about the fact that it's still only available in China two months on from its launch.
 Xiaomi said it would reach other countries "soon", but it couldn't tell me when exactly it's going to start rolling out.